Chart Color Schemes

 Eight Mile Plains is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Eight Mile Plains has a highly diverse population with 58.5% speaking a language other than English at home and 55.0% born overseas.
-Christianity is the predominant religion, accounting for 38.9%.
-Notably, the category 'Other' comprises 4.9%, higher than Greater Brisbane's 2.1%.
+Eight Mile Plains has a population where 58.5% speak a language other than English at home, with 55.0% born overseas.
+Christianity is the predominant religion, practiced by 38.9%.
+The category 'Other' comprises 4.9%, higher than Greater Brisbane's 2.1%.

 Frequently Asked Questions - Diversity